syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 # Word to Markdown Conversion

-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
-The .NET Word (DocIO) library supports conversion of Word document to Markdown file, which mostly follows the CommonMark specification and GitHub flavored syntax.
+Markdown is a lightweight markup language that adds formatting elements to plaintext text documents.
+The .NET Word (DocIO) library supports the conversion of a Word document to a Markdown file, which mostly follows the CommonMark specification and GitHub-flavored syntax.

 ## Convert Word to Markdown

-You can convert an existing Word document or document that is created from scratch into Markdown file using the .NET Word (DocIO) library.
+Convert an existing Word document or document that is created from scratch into a Markdown file using the .NET Word (DocIO) library.

-The following code example shows how to convert Word document to Markdown:
+The following code example shows how to convert a Word document to a Markdown.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}